Page loading ... Please wait.

 bibliography

-Pumpkin Roll Tested Recipe
+Pumpkin Roll Recipe & Video

 Printer Friendly Page

-To make this pumpkin roll you follow the basic rules for all sponge cakes; eggs and sugar beaten until thick and fluffy, and then the rest of the ingredients are added.
-The difference is that, instead of baking the batter in a round cake pan, it is spread into a rectangular baking pan.
-Now, the biggest problem people seem to have with a sponge roll is their cracking, but this can be prevented by rolling the cake in a clean towel immediately after removing it from the oven.
-Doing this step sets the roll's structure so that once it cools it can be easily unrolled, filled, and rolled up again with little cracking.
-I often make this dessert a day or two in advance of serving which makes it the ideal Thanksgiving or Christmas dessert.
-Just be sure to store it in the refrigerator.
+To make this Pumpkin Roll you follow the basic rules for all sponge cakes; that is, eggs and sugar are beaten until thick and fluffy, and then the rest of the ingredients are added.
+Now, the biggest problem people seem to have with a sponge roll is cracking.
+While this particular sponge roll does crack a little, one way to minimize this is to roll the cake in a clean towel immediately after removing it from the oven.
+Doing this step helps to set the roll's structure so that once it cools it can be easily unrolled, filled, and rolled up again with little cracking.

 Bake for about 13 - 15 minutes or until a toothpick inserted in the center comes out clean and the cake, when lightly pressed, springs back.